-It is only possible if the employee has reached the age from which he/she can automatically claim a full-rate retirement pension (namely 67 for employees born after 1955).
+It is only possible if the employee has reached the age from which he/she can automatically claim a full-rate retirement pension (namely age 67).

 The employee can request a deferment until he/she is 70.

 Pensioning off a protected employee requires the authorisation of the employment inspectorate.